-SOFOM – A Sociedad Financiera de Objeto Múltiple is a form of enterprise under Mexican law.
+SOFOM – A Sociedad Financiera de Objeto Múltiple is a form of the enterprise under Mexican law.
 A Sofom’s main objective is to provide loans and credit.
 Sofoms can either be regulated entities (ER) or non-regulated entities (ENR).

 SRE Permit – Also known as a trust permit.
-It is filed by the bank trustee and allows foreigners to own property within Mexico’s so called “restricted zone”; land 100 km from any border or 50 km from all coastlines.
+It is filed by the bank trustee and allows foreigners to own property within Mexico’s so-called “restricted zone”; land 100 km from any border or 50 km from all coastlines.